DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > - Type in https://bit.ly/a4kScrapers
 > - A prompt will come up asking if you'd like to install the scrapers, Press "Install", then Press Okay after successful install
 > - Adjust your setting how you like with filters and such and you're ready to go! :)

+> [!TIP]
+> Optional: Install Context menu addon.
+> From the Nixgates Repo install context menu addons.
+This will give you many more options when you pull up context menu on Seren Items.

 ## Umbrella
 This addon started as a Venom fork that specializes in cached torrents, Easynews(web) account access, and also can use Orion scrapers & CocoScrapers.